Steve Donovan, Western Marshal: Cast and characters

+Production

+Jack Chertock's Vibar Productions filmed the show on the Iverson Movie Ranch.

 Reception

 Billboard described the 1951 pilot as "a slick swift-paced item which shows the know-how [producer Jack] Chertok picked up in the course of turning out his Lone Ranger series."

 Steve Donovan, Texas Ranger

 In July 1952, Consolidated Television Productions began syndication of Steve Donovan, Texas Ranger, which starred Kennedy.
 Twenty-six 30-minute filmed episodes were available.
 The program was a Jack Chertok production.